MGMT 4020 Course Summary

 · Chapter 3 will get very light treatment, since its primary role is to set up Chapters 4-6.
 Don’t forget that what is referred to in the book as the “Turnover Triangle” was referred to as a “Turnover Pie” in lecture.

-Problem Employees/Termination (~10 pts) Relevant PowerPoints: “Discipline & Firing”
+Managing Outflow (~13 pts) Relevant PowerPoints: “Discipline & Firing” & “Layoffs”

 · A significant portion of Chapter 10 (Legal) is a review of material originally covered in Chapter 5 of HIH (see note above on “Review.”)
 But also pay attention to the new material that deals specifically with issues related to terminations, including layoffs.
+(Also note that some of the legal issues specific to layoffs are included at the end of Chapter 9.)
 Primary emphasis will be on the book, as well as our class discussion of the employment at will case.

 Exam and Course grades will be posted on the course website as soon as they are completed—probably around December 18 or 19.